How to determine the biobased content of materials

 It is important to note that the bio-based carbon content refers only to the fraction of carbon originating from renewable sources, not to the degree of bio-based material in the product as a whole.
 It is thus only an indirect measure of how bio-based the final product is.

-These measurements are important tools that help in evaluating potential subcontractors, controlling product quality, and building transparency and trustworthiness toward customers and stakeholders.
-Precise quantification of the final product's biobased content is also one of the main principles of EU policy on biobased plastics.
+Last but not least, precise quantification of the final product's biobased content is one of the main principles of EU policy on biobased plastics.
 Having reliable data on the origin of your products is thus essential for many aspects of the business and should not be overlooked.